 They would often have a larger ship in their small fleets such as a brig or frigate that could carry men, goods and cannons which would often provide backup after the smaller ship overtook the target.
 Steering, maintaining and sailing an old wooden ship was no small job and a loyal and competent crew were the backbone of any successful pirate.

-Learn more about the different types of pirate ships and more about life aboard a pirate ship here at Golden Age of Piracy.
+Learn more about the different types of pirate ships and more about life aboard a pirate ship here during the Golden Age of Piracy.
 You can also check out some of the famous pirate ships to ever sail the seven seas throughout the world.

 Any ads you click or anything you buy on Amazon we get a small amount of money for, used to help fund continual development of new websites and content.
 If you enjoyed our websites feel free to help us out and check out some of our sponsors.